Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

 Tackling this problem

 will give a context in which children can explore transformations and begin to get an idea of working systematically.
-It introduces ideas of symmetry without introducing the word itself but builds on notions of posting shapes into a shape sorter that are part of essential pre-school mathematical experience for all
+It introduces ideas of symmetry without introducing the word itself.
+Instead it builds on the notion of posting shapes into a shape sorter which is part of essential pre-school mathematical experience for

 The activity can be introduced by using the interactive version or a real shape sorter that you might borrow from the EYFS department.
 Mark one corner of the shape and look at ways of posting it into the slot.
 Keeping track of the options you have tried is tricky and introduces the children to the importance of recording in geometric problems.
 They may decide to use drawings to help them.